Freddie Blay: Education and career

-Blay attended Adisadel College, the University of Ghana(Bachelor of Law, LLB) and the Ghana School of Law.
+Blay attended Adisadel College, the University of Ghana (Bachelor of Law, LLB) and the Ghana School of Law.
 He is Barrister at law and a member of the Ghana Bar Association.
 He has been the Senior Partner at Blay and Associates since 1987.
 Blay was appointed to the position of board chairman for the Ghana National Petroleum Corporation (GNPC).
 In 2021, his appointment was renewed by Nana Akufo-Addo.
 He is also the board chairman and majority shareholder of Western Publications Limited, publishers of the Daily Guide newspaper, the flagship of the Group, Business Guide, News-One and Young Blazers.

 Politics

 Blay was a Member of Parliament in Ghana and served as the First Deputy Speaker in the Fourth Parliament of Ghana.
 He lost his seat in the general elections held on 7 December 2008 to Armah Kofi Buah of the NDC.
-He was a member of the Convention People's Party (CPP), but resigned to join the New Patriotic Party after being criticized by some CPP stalwarts for not campaigning for the CPP flagbearer Paa Kwesi Nduom, instead endorsing NPP presidential candidate Nana Akufo-Addo.
+He was a member of the Convention People's Party (CPP), but resigned to join the New Patriotic Party (NPP) after being criticized by some CPP stalwarts for not campaigning for the CPP flagbearer Paa Kwesi Nduom, instead endorsing NPP presidential candidate Nana Akufo-Addo.

 After joining the NPP, he stood for and got elected to the post of Vice Chairman of the party in April 2014.
 After the party expelled its Chairman Paul Afoko, it appointed Blay as its acting chairman.
 He stood for and was elected as substantive Chairman of the party at an NPP party national conference in Koforidua that took place from 7 to 8 July 2018.
 He served in this position until he was succeeded by Stephen Ntim in 2022.

 In the prelude to the Chairmanship race, lots of controversies were generated when Blay promised and eventually bought 275 buses for the 275 constituencies of the party for a purported cost of 11 million dollars.
 The opposition asked for an investigation.
 Blay's opponent in the election called it vote-buying.
 Blay stated that the buses were bought with a loan facility from the Universal Merchant Bank to be run by State Transport Company on the behalf of the NPP's constituencies.